anasstouaticoder/magento2-module-instantconfigurationcopy/README.md

 ## Specifications

-This plugin provides easy way to copy configuration field paths into clipboard
+This plugin provides easy way to copy configuration field paths to clipboard.

+after improvement, it can also give you the possibility to copy config value to clipboard

 ## Usage